 Q. What's happening now?

 A. In light of Zubik, the government issued a request for information on whether there are alternative ways to accommodate these institutions while still ensuring that women have access to seamless coverage for contraception.
 After reviewing 54,000 comments, the Obama administration concluded that there was no feasible alternative.
-Unfortunately, no resolution has been reached, and the employees' and students' access to contraception remains in limbo.
-New Trump administration regulations will add even more uncertainty to the issue.

 Q. Why did the Supreme Court send the cases back to the lower courts?